NEW EBOOK! Workday Implementation & Adoption Guide

 1. Not Having a Proper Plan

-Nearly 50% of ERP implementation fails the first time around and on average ERP takes 30% longer than the estimated time.
-About 65% of the time the budget gets exhausted because the system needs modification to match the organization’s demand but businesses realize it after the implementation.
+Nearly 50% of ERP implementations fail the first time around, and on average, ERP takes 30% longer than the estimated time.
+About 65% of the time, the budget gets exhausted because the system needs modification to match the organization’s demand, but businesses realize this after the implementation.

-Without a strategy, you will encounter outdated processes that your employees don’t use anymore.
-If the processes are good, you might find a situation where the newly designed processes might not align with your employee’s goals.
+Without a strategy, you will encounter outdated processes that your employees no longer use.
+If the processes are good, you might find a situation where the newly designed processes do not align with your employees’ goals.

 Even if everything is fine, people resist this sudden change because they are unsure about the future.